uiceds/project-team-go/manuscript.md

 ![image](https://github.com/user-attachments/assets/2364a33a-967a-4ad3-93f9-29d43bd26aca)
 ![image](https://github.com/user-attachments/assets/bdbdb62e-3e8a-401f-94ee-00474315e772)

-In this study, three typical U.S. crops, corn, cotton, and wheat, were selected as examples in our analysis.
-These crops are grown in different climate zones and play a vital role in U.S. agriculture.
 To scientifically analyze the impact of climate on crop yields, the study first chose climate data sampling points based on the United States crop production maps (USDA United States - Crop Production Maps), which recorded the key production areas for different crops.
 Climate data, including monthly average temperature and monthly precipitation, were collected from three different weather monitoring stations within each key production area.
-Climate data from 2004 to 2024, within a 20-year period of time, were collected and used in this study for model analysis.
+Climate data from 2004 to 2024, within a 20-year period of time, was collected and used in this study for model analysis.

-Here, we chose to represent the climatic characteristics of a region using the monthly average temperature and monthly average precipitation for each year.
+Here, the climatic characteristics of a region was demonstrated by monthly average temperature and monthly average precipitation within a 20-year peroid of time.
 For example, the State of Illinois, of which mostly is humid continental climate, is a major corn production area in the US.
 The characteristics of this climate type is presented by temperature and precipitation data from Champaign.
-Similarly, we chose Nobel County in Minnesota as a typical wheat-producing area to illustrate its climate characteristics, and Port Mansfield in Texas to represent the climate characteristics of a typical cotton-growing area.
+Similarly, Nobel County in Minnesota, as a typical wheat-producing area and located in , to illustrate its climate characteristics. and Port Mansfield in Texas to represent the climate characteristics of a typical cotton-growing area.

 __4. Reference Model Results Analysis and Questions__